gmalecha/mirror-core/README.md

 ```

 You should replace ../coq-ext-lib with the appropriate path but if the path is relative, make sure that it is relative to the theories directory (thus the leading ../ in the example above).

+In order to build the reification plugin, you must use OCaml 4.01 or later.